The Final Cut (album): Concept

 British paratroopers guard Argentine prisoners of war on the Falkland Islands.
 Waters' frustration at the events surrounding the Falklands War is evident in the album.

 The Final Cut is an anti-war concept album that explores what Waters regards as the betrayal of fallen British servicemen—such as his father—who during the Second World War sacrificed their lives in the spirit of a post-war dream.
 This dream was that their victory would usher in a more peaceful world, whose leaders would no longer be so eager to resolve disputes by resorting to war.
 The lyrics are critical of Thatcher, whose policies and decisions Waters regarded as an example of this betrayal.
-She is referred to as "Maggie" throughout most of the album, though on "The Fletcher Memorial Home" as "Mrs. Thatcher".
+She is referred to as "Maggie" throughout most of the album, and on "The Fletcher Memorial Home" as "Mrs. Thatcher".

 The opening track, "The Post War Dream", begins with a recorded announcement that the replacement for the Atlantic Conveyor, a ship lost during the Falklands campaign, will be built in Japan.
 Waters' lyrics refer to his dead father, the loss of Britain's shipbuilding industry to Japan, and Margaret Thatcher, before moving on to "Your Possible Pasts", a rewritten version of a song rejected for The Wall.
 In "One of the Few", another rejected song, the schoolteacher from The Wall features as the main character of the Final Cut short film, presented as a war hero returned to civilian life.
 He is unable to relate his experiences to his wife, and in "The Hero's Return" is tormented by the loss of one of his aircrew.
 "The Gunner's Dream" discusses the hope of a world free from tyranny and the threat of terrorism (with a reference to the Hyde Park bombing).
 It is followed in "Paranoid Eyes" by the teacher's descent into alcoholism.

 The second half deals with various war issues.
 While "Southampton Dock" is a lament to returning war heroes and those who did not return, "Not Now John" addresses society's ignorance of political and economic problems.
 "Get Your Filthy Hands Off My Desert" deals with Waters' feelings about war and invasion, and "The Fletcher Memorial Home" (the title is a nod to Waters' father) reflects a fantastical application of "the Final Solution" on a gathering of political leaders including Soviet Leonid Brezhnev (who died before the album was released), Israeli Menachem Begin and Thatcher.
 "The Final Cut" deals with the aftermath of a man's social isolation and sexual repression, as he contemplates suicide and struggles to reconnect with the world around him.
 The album ends with "Two Suns in the Sunset", which portrays a nuclear holocaust: the final result of a world obsessed with war and control.